bensadeh/tailspin/README.md

 ### Disabling Highlight Groups

-To disable a highlight group, set the `disabled` field to true:
+To disable a highlight group, set the `disabled` field for that group to true:

 ```toml
 [date]